Dulaksha-Keshan/Bank-app/README.md

 ---

-*Built to demonstrate the power and elegance of Object-Oriented Programming in Java* 📚
+*Built to demonstrate the power and elegance of Object-Oriented Programming through Java*